George Lincoln Rockwell: Views

-Rockwell agreed with many Black Muslims and Black separatists who shared his goal of racial segregation, such as Elijah Muhammad and especially Malcolm X. Rockwell was present as a guest speaker at a major Black Muslim convention on February 25, 1962, where he praised Elijah Muhammad as "the Adolf Hitler of the black man".
+Rockwell agreed with many Black Muslims and Black separatists who shared his goal of racial segregation, such as Elijah Muhammad and especially Malcolm X. He also praised black power advocate Hassan Jeru-Ahmed; Hassan openly boasted of the praise he received from Rockwell.
+Rockwell was present as a guest speaker at a major Black Muslim convention on February 25, 1962, where he praised Elijah Muhammad as "the Adolf Hitler of the black man".
 In January 1962, Rockwell wrote to his followers in his newspaper The Rockwell Report praising Elijah Muhammad and saying that after talking to them he was "certain that a workable plan for separation of the races could be effected to the satisfaction of all concerned—except the Communist-Jew agitators."
 Rockwell said that had he been born black he would have been like Malcolm X, and correctly predicted that Malcolm would eventually split from the NOI to form his own movement.
 Even when Malcolm X ceased being a racial separatist after a pilgrimage to Mecca, Rockwell continued to express admiration for him.
 Following his assassination in 1965 Rockwell wrote a eulogy for him in his Rockwell Report; he blamed Malcolm X's death on communists.

 Inspired by Black Muslims' use of religion to mobilize people, Rockwell sought to collaborate with Christian Identity groups.
 On June 10, 1964, he met and formed an alliance with Identity minister Wesley A. Swift.
 Rockwell used religious imagery, depicting himself as a Christ-like martyr who was fighting against the Jews.
 Nazis found a welcome home in Swift's church and church members found a political outlet in the American Nazi Party.
 He used party member Ralph Perry Forbes to facilitate this, making him the ANP's official Christian Identity minister in 1965.